 When should you Get another Pet after the death of your Pet?

 Only you can answer this question.
 For some, they may want to go out and get another dog right away.
 Just remember that just like people, every dog is unique.
 Do not get the same breed of dog and expect it to be just like your previous dog.
 It will disappoint you.
 Dogs are like humans in that they should not be compared to each other and expected to be similar to each outside of the physical resemblances.
 Just because your new beagle looks like your old beagle, does not mean she will act like your old beagle.
 Be sure to give your dogs grace to be their own unique selves!

 Here is an idea to test the waters to see if you are ready for another one.
 There are so many pets out there that need love.
 Start with a visit to your local pet shelter, or even volunteer to see how you feel around other dogs.
-You might even decide to bring one home from your favorite animal shelter.
-But before you commit, you can still enjoy time with dogs by doing things to help those in need.
-Consider honoring your pet no longer with us by:
+You might even decide to bring one home as a foster parent at your favorite animal shelter.
+This can give you the opportunity to enjoy time with dogs and help one in need before fully committing to bringing them home for good.

 - Contributing money to an animal-related charity in your pet’s name.

 - Donating items you may have that your dog did not use such as unopened bags of food, kennels and unused toys.